 Today’s printing technology allows for the use of a wide array of materials for your projects.
 The sheer number of options can be dizzying.
 Coating and weight are questions you may be called upon to answer when you’re completing a print project.
 Paper weight is determined by how much one ream or 500 sheets of the base size weights.
 It is often referenced in pounds.
 Text, index, and cover are common paper weights.

 Coating refers to whether any additional coating has been added to the paper.
 Uncoated, matte, and gloss papers each have their own properties and uses.
 Uncoated paper is best for reading and you’ll find it used most often in books.
 It is also easiest to be written upon so its most common for forms as well.
 Matte paper has a slight coating applied that allows for good image adherence but low glare.
 This is good for brochures, pamphlets and catalogs.
-Gloss coating is used for high shine where image quality and color must “POP”.
+Gloss coating is used for high shine where image quality and color are a must.

 How you want to deliver your print project is important.
 If you are sending this piece via USPS, there are several ways you can trim costs.